December 31st

 Meaning of the subhAShita:

-The ignorant can be appeased easily, the wise can be won over even more easily.
-But Lord Brahmā (the Creator) also can not amuse the ones that are audacious due to the little bit of knowledge they have.
+The ignorant can be appeased easily, (and) the wise can be won over even more easily.
+However, even Lord Brahmā (the Creator) cannot amuse the ones who are audacious, even for the little bit of knowledge they possess.

 Commentary:

-Ignorant people, due to their lack of knowledge, submit to the knowledge of others.
+Ignorant people, due to their lack of knowledge, submit to the intellect of others.

-But those who are in between the above two categories, with their little bit of knowledge, are arrogant and audacious.
-It is extremely hard to please such people.
-The poet even says that Lord Brahmā, the Creator himself, finds it difficult to appease such people.
+But those who fall between the above two categories, with a shred of knowledge, are arrogant and audacious.
+It is extremely difficult to please such people.
+The poet says that even Lord Brahmā, the Creator himself, finds it difficult to appease such people.

 pada vigrahaH: